Apps pre-installed on phones are now seen by some as bloatware, so it's good to see that the Samsung Galaxy S3 hasn't gone too far down this route.

 You've also got a more reactive decibel meter, meaning you can tell how loud a person is being while the chat is going on - handy indeed.

 The Alarm function has also been imbued with even greater powers, and considering most will use this app nearly ever day, it's a good move.
-Not only have the likes of Smart Alarm been added, which enables you to have a softer sound before ramping up in volume, but Briefing is also in there too.
+Not only have the likes of Smart Alarm been added, which allows you to have a softer sound before ramping up in volume, but Briefing is also in there too.

 A word of warning: NEVER use this feature if you don't want to wake up to a heart attack some days.
 A quick burst of music is followed by a posh robot telling you the weather, the time, any appointments you have that day and the news headlines.
-It's hard to customise, and scares the life out of your comatosed brain.
+It's hard to customise, and scares the life out of your comatose brain.
 Still, fun to play with though...

 Then we get into the 'S Suite' of apps - and these are of mixed value to the phone.
 Things like S Suggest give you apps you might like, and aside from the sexism of choosing apps for him (workout apps) and for her (messaging apps) does help separate the wheat from the chaff when it comes to trying to know about the first things you should download to the phone.